 Find out fascinating facts and interesting tidbits about cookies and the ingredients found in them in our series “Inside the Dough.”
 Did you know the world’s biggest gingerbread house required 7,200 eggs to make?
 Learn more about that and the history of gingerbread.

 Certain smells just evoke Christmas memories.
 For some, it might be a whiff of fresh pine.
 For others, the scent of roasting chestnuts brings back warm and fuzzies.

 And for others, the distinct aroma of freshly baked gingerbread wafting through their home is the biggest reminder of holidays past.

 Gingerbread, in all its many forms, has become part of our holiday traditions.
 But did you know its roots trace back to the Middle Ages, and it even has ties to royalty?
-Let’s dive into the history of this holiday classic.
+Let’s dive into the history of gingerbread.

 The word “gingerbread” comes from the Old French “gigembras,” which means “gingered food.”
 In Middle English (which was spoken from approximately 1150 to 1450 A.D.), the term became “gyngebreed,” and that evolved into “gingerbread.”
 Today, we use “gingerbread” to describe a range of sweet treats that combine ginger with honey, treacle, or molasses.